Meet the Night Owls

 Rhianna Smith is a professional actor, dancer, and aerialist originally from Johnson City, TN.
 She recently completed the MFA in Physical Theatre with Accademia dell'Arte in Arezzo, Italy, and also holds the BA in Theatre Arts from Hollins University.
 Past professional credits include Tecumseh!
 Outdoor Drama, National Theatre for Children, Prairie Fire Children's Theatre, The Public Theatre, and Marin Shakespeare Company.
 International credits include residencies with FLIC Scuola di Circo in Torino, Famile Floz in Berlin, and Divaldo Continuo in the Czech Republic.
 She has also trained extensively in Aerial Silks practice and performance, primarily with Night Owl Circus Arts.
-Rhianna is acting Artistic Director for Serendipity, and teaches flexibility and improvisational character development for aerialists.
+Rhianna was the Artistic Director for Serendipity, and teaches flexibility and improvisational character development for aerialists.

 Kayla is originally the reining ice queen from Arendelle.
 After she froze everything she had to runaway and start a new life.
 Kayla started silks a little over a year ago.
 She decided to be adventurous one day so she tried silks.
 No one has been able to stop her since.
 She previously took dance and cheered all through school.
 Kayla's favorite thing about performing is getting to take on new character's and costumes.
 She also enjoys her after performance celebrations with Kay Newell.
 Her main hobby other than silks is being a mermaid.
 The position to be the merman of her dreams is still available.
 She recently graduated with her bachelor's degree in social work from ETSU, and today she works as a Juvenile Probation Officer at the Johnson City Juvenile Court.